travigd/documentation/dotnet-api/embedded-client.md

 node.StartAndWaitUntilReady().Wait();
 ```

-To build a node to be part of a cluster with custom endpoints and gossip seeds :
+To build a node to be part of a cluster with custom endpoints and gossip seeds:

 ```csharp
 var nodeBuilder = EmbeddedVNodeBuilder.AsClusterMember(3)